AsukaCHikaru/blog-v5/contents/blog/S13 Recap (blog).md

 created: 2024/01/07 10:12
 title: S13 Recap
 published: 2024-01-23
-language: en-US
 pathname: s13-recap
 category: League of Legends
 tags:
 filename: S13 Recap (blog)
+description: After a three years gap, I'm back to league.
+updated: 2024-05-03
+language: en-US
 ---
 The last time I wrote a recap for my League of Legends season was 3 years ago.
 The reason is simple: I haven't been playing much.

 Playing League solo takes a toll on your mental, and it became unbearable in recent years.
 The saddest part to me is that gameplay-wise I still love this game so much, but the player interaction part makes playing it painful.
-# League still have great gameplay
+# League still has great gameplay
 I played some Heroes of the Storm with my buddies last year.

 All of us agreed that Heroes was not fun.